 - 2 cups (90g) bagel chips

 - 2/3 cup (155g) unsalted butter

 - 1/4 cup (60ml) fresh juice from about 2 limes

 - 6 tablespoons (70g) Chaat Masala spice mixture

 Preheat oven to 250°F (120°C).
-In a large mixing bowl, combine together the Chex cereals, peanuts, pretzels, bagel chips, and rice crackers.
+In a large mixing bowl, combine Chex cereals, peanuts, pretzels, bagel chips, and rice crackers.

-In a small saucepan or in the microwave, melt the butter with the brown sugar, then remove from heat and stir in the lime juice and salt.
+In a small saucepan or in the microwave, melt butter with brown sugar, then remove from heat and stir in lime juice and salt.

 Pour butter mixture over cereal mixture and toss to coat evenly.

 Spread mixture in an even layer on a foil-lined rimmed baking sheet and bake, tossing every 15 minutes, until dry and crisp, about 45 minutes.

 Sprinkle chaat masala over Chex mix while still warm, tossing to evenly coat.
 Let cool and eat, or store in an airtight container for up to 3 months.